HSA Contribution Rules

 The catch-up provision for people over age 55 is $1,000.
-This means if you are aged 55 or over, you can add an additional $1,000 toward the annual contribution.
-This means for 2018 you can contribute up to $4,450 for a single filer and $7,900 for a family if you are 55 or older, with only one HSA.
+If you are aged 55 or over, you can add an additional $1,000 toward the annual contribution.
+For 2019 you can contribute up to $4,500 for a single filer and $8,000 for a family if you are 55 or older, with only one HSA.

 How can I make contributions to my HSA?

 You can make direct deposits to your HSA (or through your employer, if that is available to you).
 Contributions need to be made in the form of cash; they can’t be made in the form of stock or other property.
 For any given year, you can make contributions until April 15 for the previous year.

 Any eligible individual may contribute to an HSA.
 Anyone, including your family or employer may contribute to your HSA.
 Contributions can be made via payroll deduction (if available), or by after-tax contributions.

 If a family member or anyone else makes a contribution to your HSA, the tax advantages apply to you and not the person making the contribution.
 You may deduct the contribution amount when filing your annual income taxes in the same way you would if you had deposited the post-tax contribution on your own.
 All contributions to the account are combined, and are subject to maximum annual contribution limits.

 What are the tax advantages of an HSA?